 These small Black – owned farms are growing crops with the climate in mind.

-You are currently viewing These small Black – owned farms are growing crops with the climate in mind.
+Artistic representation for These small Black - owned farms are growing crops with the climate in mind.

 He is a member of the Black Farmers Association of Louisiana.
 He is using innovative techniques to adapt to the changing climate, such as no-till farming, cover crops, and agroforestry.
 These techniques help to improve soil health, reduce erosion, and sequester carbon.